 Just take some baking soda on a clean and damp cloth to scrub the marks.
 Rinse and let dry, scuff marks will be gone.

-Easily clean your kid’s creativity on walls using baking soda.
+Easily wipe away your kid’s creativity on walls using baking soda.
 Just take baking soda on a slightly wet cloth and rub on the stain.
 Wipe off with a clean and dry cloth.
-Make sure you rub lightly or paint will peel off.
+Make sure you rub lightly or the paint will peel off.

 11. Clean Tea and Coffee Stains